HajraIqbal/TrustedShops/README.md

 14: when user is trying to login from review report he can redirect to that page.
 15: Verify that the page title is meaningful and accurately represents the content of the page.
-16: verify the GUI of the page that all the buttons are clickable and giving expected results 17:verify that the if the page title is visible and correctly displayed at the top of the page.
+16: verify the GUI of the page that all the buttons are clickable and giving expected results
+17: verify that the if the page title is visible and correctly displayed at the top of the page.
 18: Verify that Total amount of reviews are updating when adding or deleting any review.
 19: verify that star colour filling is changing with the review counting (with 4.5 star should be 4 filled and 1 half filled)
+20: Check if the website's GUI is working perfectly fine after localizing the German to English

 Question3 : Does the profile page have non-functional properties?
 How would you test